drewgingerich/homelab/game-server/docs/decisions/240706-directly-connect-server-and-tv.md

 ## Problem

-I like playing games on my living room TV.
-To do this for games running on my game server,
+I want to play games on my living room TV while running them on my server.

+## Options

+1. Move the game server to the TV area and connect via HDMI
-I need a way to connect the TV and USB inputs (e.g. controller) in the TV area to the server.
+2. Run HDMI and USB cables from the server to the TV
+3. Stream from the server to a thin client connected the TV

 ## Solution